deepgram/web-next/content/blog/posts/import-a-docker-container-in-python/index.md

 ## Why'd we make this?

 We created the Deepgram API, a search engine for audio and video that makes speech searchable.
 Deepgram uses a complex stack of signal processing, statistics, and machine learning software working in concert to give a seamless "upload and search" experience.
 Sidomo lets us rapidly containerize finicky software and integrate it with python, our glue.
-To learn more about what we're up to and the functionality of our API, check out our [full documentation](https://developers.deepgram.com/documentation/), or sign up below to get our newsletter and stay in touch. [newsletter_signup]
+To learn more about what we're up to and the functionality of our API, check out our [full documentation](https://developers.deepgram.com/documentation/), or sign up below to get our newsletter and stay in touch.